Chofa: History

 The representation of cho fah is unclear and believed to represent garuda, however, the present research indicates that the original chofah upon which most subsequent chofah have been based is the gajashimha of Suryavarman II, the Khmer king who built Angkor Wat.

 Temple finials representing gajashimha was presumably appeared in Cambodia during or shortly after his reign (1113 AD to 1150 AD).
 These finials (chofah) symbolized the unification of the northern and southern Khmer kingdoms and the reign of King Suryavarman II.
 This symbolism spread extensively throughout the region including part of today Laos, Lanna, and Isan which were once the Khmer empire.

 From 13th to 18th century, ceramic finials or chofah in the form of the gajashimha were largely produced in Sukothai, Sawankalok, and Ayutthaya.

 Today most wats or pagodas and palaces throughout Cambodia, Laos, and Thailand are adorned with these sacred finials at their roof end with many types and appearance.

+Raising of chofa

+The ceremony of chofa raising (พิธียกช่อฟ้า; RTGS: phithi yok chofa) marks the completion of the structure that the chofa tops.
+The ceremony revolves around the consecration of the chofa and the structure, mostly ubosot or wihan, and ends with the topping off the roof with the chofa.
+Such ceremonies are considered a great merit in Thai Buddhism.